vladimirKa002/tanks-game/Readme.md

 It is available on desktop-computer browsers (there were some performance issues on Firefox v100.0.2, on other browsers it should work fine).

+## Installation
 To use the app launch docker container.
 Do this by using the following commands.

 Build image:&nbsp;&nbsp; docker build -t tanks-game .
 Launch:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp; docker run -p 8080:8080 tanks-game